SonyaCore/HysteriaGen/README.md

 ==============================================
 ```

-use option 1 to deploy hysteria on docker
+Use option 1 to deploy hysteria on docker

-in option 1 you have several choices
+In option 1 you have several choices

 > `Self-signed` certificate for using hysteria without a domain